BrianWaganerSTL/RocketDBaaS_documentation/README.md

       * Fill in standard information

-      * Fill in resource information, which will be used to pick the correct Pool Servers
+      * Fill in requested resource information, which will be used to pick the correct Pool Servers

       * Pick the servers from the PoolServers

+      * Sumbit an API call to create

     * Reports